mautic/developer-documentation-new/docs/rest_api/point_triggers.rst

      - Description
    * - ``id``
      - int
-     - ID of the point
+     - ID of the Point Trigger
    * - ``name``
      - string
-     - Name of the point
+     - Name of the Point Trigger
    * - ``description``
      - string/null
-     - Description of the point
+     - Description of the Point Trigger
    * - ``category``
      - string
      - Category name